provideplatform/ident/README.md

 ]
 ```

 ##### `POST /api/v1/applications`

-Create a new application on behalf of the authorized `User`, which MUST NOT have been created on behalf of an `Application`.
+Create a new application on behalf of the authorized platform `User`.

+*A platform `User` is a user that was not created on behalf of an `Application`.*

 ```
 curl -v -XPOST -H "content-type: application/json" https://ident.provide.services/api/v1/applications -d '{"name": "Unicorn"}'